North Wahroonga

 North Wahroonga features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 88.9% of all households, including 53.2% couples with children, 26.1% couples without children, and 8.4% single parent families.
-Non-family households comprise the remaining 11.1%, with lone person households at 10.6% and group households at 0.4%.
-The median household size is 3.1 people, larger than the Greater Sydney average of 2.9.
+Family households account for 88.9% of all households, consisting of 53.2% couples with children, 26.1% couples without children, and 8.4% single parent families.
+Non-family households make up the remaining 11.1%, with lone person households at 10.6% and group households comprising 0.4% of the total.
+The median household size is 3.1 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households